garronej/tss-react/README.md

   <a href="https://stackblitz.com/edit/vercel-next-js-bmc6dm?file=ui%2FTssLogo.tsx">Playground</a>
 </p>

 -   ✅ Seamless integration with [MUI](https://mui.com).
 -   ✅ Works in [Next.js App and Page Router](https://docs.tss-react.dev/ssr/next.js).
--   ✅ Yes Runtime!
-TSS Enables to generate styles on the fly, based on the props and the internal states of the components.
-While [this come at the cost of RSC support](https://docs.tss-react.dev/ssr/next.js) (for now) it's extremely powerful.
-Solutions like [Panda](https://panda-css.com/) or [Vanilla Extract](https://vanilla-extract.style/) can't do that.
+-   ✅ Dynamic Style Generation: With TSS, you can instantly generate styles based on the properties and internal states of components.
+Although this currently limits RSC support, the capabilities it offers are remarkable.
+In comparison, "no runtime" solutions such as Panda or Vanilla Extract may not meet the same flexibility.
+For an illustration of tasks simplified by TSS but complicated with "no runtime" solutions, refer to [this example](https://stackblitz.com/edit/vercel-next-js-bmc6dm?file=ui%2FTssLogo.tsx).
 -   ✅ [`withStyles`](https://v4.mui.com/styles/api/#withstyles-styles-options-higher-order-component) API support.
 -   ✅ Offers a [type-safe equivalent of the JSS `$` syntax](https://docs.tss-react.dev/nested-selectors).
 -   ✅ Custom `@emotion` cache support.